ajanicij/hashnode-code/2023-10-22-watch/README.md

 it will return Some(code) if the user clicked on a key, or None if we timed out.

+This sample keeps moving an "x" in the window, one step to the right every
+second:

 ```
 use pancurses::{initscr, endwin, curs_set, Input};
 use pancurses;